 The prevalence of Female Genital Mutilation (FGM) is estimated to have been in decline internationally over the last three decades with more than 15,000 communities in 20 countries having publicly declared that they are abandoning the practice.
-UNICEF5, however, has warned that current progress is insufficient to keep pace with population growth, which could lead to an increase in the number of women and girls affected by the practice over the next 15 years.
+UNICEF, however, has warned that current progress is insufficient to keep pace with population growth, which could lead to an increase in the number of women and girls affected by the practice over the next 15 years.
 There are no reliable estimates of the underlying prevalence of individuals affected by or newly subjected to FGM in Nottinghamshire.

-Domestic Homicide rates provide a local indication of trends in most serious domestic violence, with the overwhelming majority being captured and recorded by police.
-Despite a cluster of (6) domestic homicides occurring in Nottinghamshire between January and November 2018, the long term trend has remained relatively stable, with an average of 2 being recorded each year.
+Domestic Homicide rates provide a local indication of trends in the most serious domestic violence, with almost all being captured and recorded by police.
+Despite a cluster of (6) domestic homicides occurring in between January and November 2018, the long term trend has remained relatively stable in Nottinghamshire, with an average of 2 being recorded each year.

-recorded during 2018, all involved male perpetrators, 5 of which were in a relationship with their female victim, with the remaining case involving brothers.
-The homicide methods varied from stabbing (4), suffocation/smothering (1) and strangling (1).
+Domestic homicides account for around 20% of all homicides where the victim is over the age of 16, which is consistent with the national profile.
+Of the 6 domestic homicides recorded during 2018, all involved male perpetrators, 5 of which were in a relationship with their female victim, with the remaining case involving brothers.
+The homicide methods varied from stabbing (4), suffocation / smothering (1) and strangling (1).

-5 Female Genital Mutilation/Cutting: A Global Concern, UNICEF, 2016
+&lt;sup>5 Female Genital Mutilation/Cutting: A Global Concern, UNICEF, 2016